davesnx/styled-ppx/documents/css-extraction.md

-Resolved rule strings are deduplicated with an order-preserving `Hashtbl` filter: walk the rules in the order established by Order above (dependency order by default, `--order source` otherwise) and keep the first occurrence of each string.
-This removes duplicates produced by the same rule appearing in multiple files (common for shared helpers).
+Resolved rule strings are deduplicated with an order-preserving `Hashtbl` filter: walk the rules in the order established by Order above (library, then module, then source — or the plain file order under `--order source`) and keep the first occurrence of each string.
+This removes duplicates produced by the same rule appearing in multiple files (common for shared helpers, and for a native/melange pair of the same library compiled twice).

 Order preservation is load-bearing: every atomized rule has the same specificity (one class, no qualifiers), so the cascade tiebreaker is